XOR-LIFE/node-production/README.md

 Above command will install node.js version 12, if you want a previous version just replace 12 with desired node version e.g. (11, 10, 8)

-This will install both node.js  and npm, to check their version simple use.
+This will install both node.js  and npm, to check their versions simply use.
 ```
 node -v
 npm -v